BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 ![Black Box Square Root Function](img/function_sqrt.png)

 This example also proves the black box principle.
 While there are many algorithms available to determine the square root of a number, we as a user of the square root function don't care how the result is accomplished.
-Ofcourse we need to know what inputs the function requires and what output it will generate.
+Of course we need to know what inputs the function requires and what output it will generate.

 ### Functions in flowcharts